deNBI/cloud-portal-client/README.md

 $> pip install -r requirements.txt
 ~~~

 ### download rc file

 Download your openstack rc file which contains your openstack configuration.
-you can find the rc file, by logging into openstack [openstack login](https://openstack.cebitec.uni-bielefeld.de)
+you can find the rc file, by logging into [openstack](https://openstack.cebitec.uni-bielefeld.de)
-then going to the access & security tab: [access & security](https://openstack.cebitec.uni-bielefeld.de/horizon/project/access_and_security/)
+then going to the [access & security](https://openstack.cebitec.uni-bielefeld.de/horizon/project/access_and_security/) tab.
-choose API Access and press the button: Download Openstack RC FILE v3
+Choose API Access and press the button: Download Openstack RC FILE v3.
-finally move this file into the cloud-portal-client folder.
+Finally move this file into the cloud-portal-client folder.

 ### source rc file